sherine-aishu/Portfolio-project-4/README.md

    REST API:    It is used to instruct the Docker daemon what to do.

    Command Line Interface (CLI):    It is a client that is used to enter Docker commands

+   **What is WSGI and uWSGI?**

+   *WSGI is a protocol that enables communication between web servers and Python applications, while uWSGI is a server that implements the WSGI protocol and runs Python web     applications.We need wsgi (Web Server Gateway Interface) , to host our python app on a web server.
+We can actually run our python app on web server w/o wsgi also, but       it is not a recommended way.
+There are several types of WSGI available, we are using uWSGI in this project. uWSGI is suitable for hosting python web application*

    *In this setup, we are going to use 2 docker containers , one for our application and another for nginx*

    **How it works?**

    * Incoming traffic will first reach the host on port 80 where we run 2 containers.

    * The traffic will then be forwarded to nginx container using port mapping 80:80 from host to nginx container.

    * We need to expose port 80 outside nginx container (Dockerfile).

    * The application will run on application container on port 9090.

    * By default, all ports will be open for the containers to communicate between each other.

    * From nginx the traffic will be forwarded to application container and our clients will be able to access our application.

    **STEPS**

             Host an python application (without using docker i.e without containerization)

             Step 1: Run a python application

             Step 2: Host a python web application using uwsgi and its default development web server (passing all parameters in command line)

             Step 3: Host a python web application using uwsgi and its default development web server (using an .ini file to mention the parameters)

             Step 4: Host a python web application using uwsgi and nginx as web server which acts as reverse proxy (.sock and .ini file)

             How to containerize the same python application using docker

             Step 5: StepInstall docker

             Step 6: Run application container by creating its image using Dockerfile

             Step 7: Run nginx container by creating its image using Dockerfile